Mews House, Marylebone, London

 This project is a façade retention scheme with a complete reconfiguration of internal spaces and mansard extension, while retaining the original character of the mews house in this conservation area of the borough of Westminster.
 The brief was to work within the restricted mansard height, approved under a separate planning submission, and over three floors include; two bedrooms, two bathrooms, ground floor living / kitchen / dining and closet WC with a feature timber staircase to tie the spaces together.

-The client chose to self-manage the construction process due to the modest budget and proved as another successful approach in retaining and transforming buildings for extending the life of existing buildings.
+The client chose to self-manage the construction due to the modest budget.
+The project proved as a successful approach in extending the life of buildings through surgical transformations.